google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 Let's show/hide a mute button based on the video visibility in the page.
 If video is playing but not currently visible, a mini mute button will be shown in the bottom right corner of the page to give user control over video sound.
+The `volumechange` video event is used to update the mute button styling.

     <button id="muteButton"></button>